 The International Association of Genocide Scholars is a global, interdisciplinary, non-partisan organization that seeks to further research and teaching about the nature, causes, and consequences of genocide, and advance policy studies on genocide prevention.

 The Association, founded in 1994, meets regularly to consider comparative research, important new work, case studies, the links between genocide and other human rights violations, and prevention and punishment of genocide.
 The Association holds biennial conferences and co-publishes the scholarly journal Genocide Studies and Prevention.
 A central aim of the Association is to draw academics, activists, artists, genocide survivors, journalists, jurists, public policy makers, and other colleagues into the interdisciplinary study of genocide, with the goal of prevention.
-Membership is open to interested persons worldwide.

 IAGS has since its formation presented awards to honor both innovations in and the engaged practice of genocide scholarship.
 These awards are presented at the IAGS biennial conference and celebrate individuals who make exemplary contributions to the field of genocide studies.